 GoodFish, bad fish

 Once they're aware of overfishing, most Australians want to do the right thing and buy from sustainable sources, but knowing which fisheries to buy from and which species to buy when can be confusing.
-Which is why Shewry came on board with the Australian Marine Conservation Society (AMCS) to help promote their new GoodFish Guide.
+This is why Shewry came on board with the Australian Marine Conservation Society (AMCS) to help promote their new GoodFish Guide.

 Shewry believes chefs have a "moral responsibility" to understand the ingredients they cook with.
 To that end, the AMCS developed GoodFish, an app and website that lists species of Australian seafood and gives them a red, amber or green light, depending on sustainability.